 The number of away fans who attend matches at the Aviva Stadium often varies.

-Smaller nations are often given a smaller allocation while bigger nations tend to be given just under 3,000 tickets.
-The likes of Germany and France would likely receive those kind of numbers.
+Smaller nations are often given a smaller allocation while bigger nations tend to be given numbers in the upper end of the available range.
+Ireland's Six Nations competitors – Italy, France, Scotland, Wales and England – would likely receive a relatively large allocation.